 H.B.
 No. 64 introduces new regulations regarding the use of public funds by political subdivisions for lobbying activities.
-The bill adds Section 556.0056 to the Government Code, which prohibits political subdivisions from spending public funds to hire registered lobbyists for lobbying members of the legislature or to pay nonprofit associations that employ lobbyists.
-However, the bill allows certain exceptions, such as providing information to legislators, advocating for legislation by elected officials, and reimbursing employees for travel expenses related to legislative activities.
-Additionally, it grants taxpayers or residents the right to seek injunctive relief if a political subdivision engages in prohibited activities.
+The bill adds Section 556.0056 to the Government Code, which prohibits political subdivisions from spending public funds to hire registered lobbyists for the purpose of lobbying members of the legislature or to pay nonprofit associations that employ lobbyists.
+However, the bill allows certain exceptions, such as providing information to legislators, advocating for legislation, and reimbursing employees for travel expenses related to these activities, as long as they do not require lobbyist registration.
+Additionally, taxpayers or residents can seek injunctive relief if a political subdivision engages in prohibited activities.

-The bill also amends Section 89.002 of the Local Government Code, clarifying that counties may spend money from their general fund for membership fees to nonprofit state associations, provided they do not engage in lobbying activities as defined in the new section.
-The amendments ensure that any contracts or expenditures that violate the new restrictions are void.
-The provisions of this act will apply only to expenditures made after its effective date, which is set for the 91st day following the end of the legislative session.
+The bill also amends Section 89.002 of the Local Government Code, clarifying that counties may spend money on membership fees for nonprofit associations, provided they do not engage in lobbying activities as defined in the new section.
+The amendments ensure that any association receiving public funds does not influence legislation or contribute to political campaigns.
+The provisions of the bill will apply to expenditures made on or after its effective date, with existing contracts that violate the new regulations being rendered void.
+The act is set to take effect 91 days after the end of the legislative session.

 Statutes affected: